-3. Black Locust
+7. Black Locust

-Family: Leguminosae.
+Family: Fabaceae.
 Native to Maryland and the Eastern United States.
 60-80 feet.
-The Black locust can grow on nutrient-poor soils due to its ability to fix atmospheric nitrogen with a symbiotic bacterium, thereby providing its own fertilizer.
+Black locust can grow on nutrient-poor soils due to its ability to fix atmospheric nitrogen with a symbiotic bacterium, thereby providing its own fertilizer.
 The gray-brown bark is deeply furrowed.
 Leaves are compound, 8-14 inches long with seven to 20 oval leaflets that fold together at night.
-In spring, the Black locust produces clusters of fragrant, white, pea-like flowers that attract honeybees.
+In spring, the black locust produces clusters of fragrant, white, pea-like flowers that attract honeybees.
 The fruit is a short, flat, dark brown pod.
 The wood is used to make long-lasting fence posts.

-5. Red Maple
+8. Red Maple

-6. Northern Read Oak
+9. Northern Red Oak

 Family: Fagaceae.
 Native to Maryland and Eastern North America.
 70-90 feet.
-A relatively fast-growing deciduous tree, the Northern red oak is a tree of economic importance as well as a favored ornamental species often used for street plantings.
-The broad rounded crown and striking fall color of a mature Northern red oak creates a majestic presence in the landscape.
+A relatively fast-growing deciduous tree, northern red oak is a tree of economic importance as well as a favored ornamental species often used for street plantings.
+The broad rounded crown and striking fall color of a mature northern red oak creates a majestic presence in the landscape.
 The alternate, simple leaves are 5-8 inches long, 4-6 inches wide and dull green on top.
 Dark gray bark, smooth at first, becomes furrowed with age.
 Heavy crops of large, shallow-capped acorns are produced every three to five years.
 Its wood is used for making furniture, flooring, paneling and veneer.
-The Northern red oak is the New Jersey state tree.
+The northern red oak is the New Jersey state tree.

-7. Horse Chestnut
+10. Horse Chestnut

-9. Japanese Flowering Crabapple
+12. Japanese Flowering Crabapple

-10. Eastern White Pine
+14. Eastern White Pine

 Family: Pinaceae.
 Native to Maryland and Eastern North America.
 70-110 feet.
 Eastern white pine is a tall, fast-growing evergreen of economic and ornamental value.
 The soft, flexible, blue-green 3-5 inch long needles are grouped in fives.
 The bark is gray and becomes furrowed with age.
 The slender cones are 4-8 inches long and often slightly curved.
 Once plentiful, white pine was used in shipbuilding to make masts and spars.
 The soft, white, straight-grained wood is now primarily used for millwork.
 It is the state tree of Maine and Michigan.

-13. Bald Cypress
+15. Bald Cypress

-15. Sugar Maple
+17. Sugar Maple

-Family: Aceraceae.
+Family: Sapindaceae.
 Native to Maryland and Eastern North America.
 80-100 feet.
-The Sugar maple is celebrated for its spectacular display of orange, red and yellow fall foliage in cold-winter areas.
+Sugar maple is celebrated for its spectacular display of orange, red and yellow fall foliage in cold-winter areas.
 Sugar maple sap can be tapped in early spring and made into maple syrup.
 Its habit is upright and oval to round.
 The foliage is usually dense.
 In summer, the five-lobed leaves, 3-6 inches long, are medium to dark green.
 The gray-brown bark becomes ridged and furrowed with age.
 Sugar maple is susceptible to air and water-borne pollutants and performs best in protected areas.
 It is the state tree of Vermont, New York, Wisconsin and West Virginia.

-17. Honey Locust
+18. Honey Locust

 19. Kwanzan Oriental Cherry

 Family: Rosaceae.
 Native to Japan, China, and Korea.
 20-30 feet.
-The Kwanzan is the most popular cultivar of Oriental cherry.
+Kwanzan cherry is the most popular cultivar of Oriental cherry.
 The new foliage is bronzy red and eventually changes to lustrous dark green at maturity.
 Its fall color is often a deep bronze to subdued red.
 In the spring large, deep pink double flowers, 2-5 inches in diameter, bloom in pendent clusters.
 A fine collection of flowering cherries given to the United States by Tokyo in 1912 can be found at the Tidal Basin in Washington, D.C.